Lambretta rear shocker

 With a long tradition since the 50s and resumed in 2013, the Vespa Club Munich deals exclusively with Vespas that correspond to the classic origin of the first hour.

-In Vespa Cowboys Germany was founded in 2013 and already had 2018 connected countries in 14 with a great sense of community.
+The Vespa Cowboys Germany was founded in 2013 and already had 2018 connected countries in 14 with a great sense of community.
 Even Colombia, my home country, has its chapter Vespa Cowboys Colombia.

 And with the performance of historical Vespa acrobatics: the Vespa classic car friends Munich which both Robin Davy and Kelle belong to and whose show I was lucky enough to see at the Vespa World Days in Celle 2017.